Practise what markers can see.

 State your position in the first sentence, not after a preamble.

-Three decisions guide each draft: what the marker can see, how the genre should begin, and which school or exam pathway the student is preparing for.
+Three decisions guide each next step: what the marker can see, how the genre should begin, and which writing move deserves focused practice now across school and exam contexts.

 Start with a character in action, not introducing themselves.